Last updated: 10 Aug 2010 Update History

 One of the reasons for slow Internet and broadband subscriber growth in Arab Middle East countries has been a lack of sufficient content in Arabic for users to need a high-speed broadband connection in their daily lives.
 There has been too much emphasis on hardware and the latest must-have gizmo and not enough on creativity.
 This is beginning to change with the increasing digital content produced by the flourishing Direct-to-Home satellite TV sector, including entertainment, educational programming, news and sports.
 At least 60-70% of homes across the Middle East have access to multi-channel TV, much of it Free-to-Air DTH satellite.
 Around 70% of the 400+ channels are privately owned.

-In recent years the region has become home to some large international players.
+The region is home to some very large international players.
 Etisalat of the UAE and Zain of Kuwait have been particularly aggressive buyers of both new licences and existing operators in Africa, the Middle East and Asia.
 Qtel of Qatar, STC of Saudi Arabia and Batelco of Bahrain have also taken this route for growth.

 Data in this report is the latest available at the time of preparation and may not be for the current year.